 Background information on the Department of Sport Science

 The Department of Sport Science resides within the School of Science and Technology on the Clifton Campus and there are excellent collaborative opportunities with colleagues in Biosciences including the John Van Geest Cancer Research Centre, Chemistry and Forensics, Computing and Technology, Engineering and in Mathematics and Physics.
 Nottingham Trent University has a long and established history for delivering sport-related programmes.
 Currently the Department comprises 54 academic staff and ~40 PhD research students, as well as large undergraduate and taught postgraduate cohorts.
 Recent investment into the Department has enhanced our physical resources, research environment and the student learning experience.
 With four well-equipped physiology laboratories, the British Olympic Association approved environmental chamber, the recently refurbished performance analysis suite and two biomechanics and neuromuscular performance laboratories in the £4m Natural Sciences Research Centre, we offer a friendly environment of excellence and invite you to join us.

 Interview Date: TBC

-If you have any specific queries in relation to this position, please contact either Prof. Angus Hunter, Head of Department of Sport Science via email: firstname.lastname@example.org or Dr. Graham Sharpe, Deputy Head of Department for Sport Science, via email email@example.com
+If you have specific queries in relation to this role, please contact either Prof Angus Hunter, Head of Department firstname.lastname@example.org or Dr Graham Sharpe, Deputy Head of Department email@example.com

 This role is open to non-UK/Irish applicants subject to current UK Visas and Immigration (UKVI) rules.
 Please ensure that you have the appropriate right to work in the UK for this role and consult the Home Office website for further information.